HR Topics Leadership Tips

 Watch for signs.
 Pay attention to individuals who interrupt other people when they speak, dominate conversations or decisions, insist on the rules, resist change, or become silent or withdrawn from conversations.

 Understanding different work styles can improve this.
-Good leaders recognize that every team member has needs, stress behaviors, and usual behaviors that effect how they interact with others and how they prefer to get work done.
+Good leaders recognize that every team member has needs, stress behaviors, and usual behaviors that affect how they interact with others and how they prefer to get work done.
 This type of emotional intelligence (EQ) can be honed.

 2. When input or feedback is solicited, few ideas are offered or are reluctantly shared.

 If your brainstorming sessions are filled with crickets instead of free-flowing ideas, ask yourself what’s killing the energy.
-Your team may need a recharge, and tapping an outside source can be a much needed energy boost.
+Your team may need a recharge, and tapping an outside source can be a much-needed energy boost.

 Have you considered a coach?
-Unlike one’s immediate supervisor, a coach can become a trusted advisor who provides objective feedback to challenge one’s thinking and offer strategies to help the individual perform differently.
+Unlike a supervisor, a coach can become a trusted advisor who provides objective feedback to challenge one’s thinking and offer strategies to help the individual perform differently.
 Coaches leverage their experiences from other industries and clients, bringing those best practices to guide your employees to think in a new light.

-- Effective coaching is a transformative experience for individuals who desire more, but feel stuck in their current state.
+- Effective coaching is a transformative experience for individuals who desire more but feel stuck in their current state.
 Coaching milestones drive engagement by:

 - Assessing where the person is today.

 - Challenging his mindset about capabilities and opportunities.